ConfederacyOfGaia/Gaia/circle-of-twilight.md

 When you choose this circle at 2nd level, you can use Wildshape to gain specific animalistic or monstrous features while retaining your humanoid form.

-You learn two Wild Aspects of your choice, which are detailed in the [Wild Aspects](#wild-aspects) section below.
-You learn an additional Wild Aspect of your choice at 6th level and again at 10th level, and 14th level.
+You learn two Wild Aspects of your choice, which are detailed in the Wild Aspects section below.
+You learn an additional Wild Aspect of your choice at 6th level, 10th level, and 14th level.

 Whenever you learn a new wild aspect, you can also replace one wild aspect that you already know with a different aspect.